 417 E. Liberty St., Ann Arbor; 734-662-6776; Open 11 a.m.-8 p.m.

-Encore will be stocked with some off the more “off the beaten path” RSD 2018 releases according to Michael Burbo, a clerk at the store.
+Encore will be stocked with some of the more “off-the-beaten-path” RSD 2018 releases according to Michael Burbo, a clerk at the store.
 “We’re not offering the mainstream choices,” Burbo says, who is hoping to snag the latest volume of the Hillbillies in Hell comp.

 234 W. Nine Mile Rd., Ferndale; 248-565-8775; Open from 10 a.m. until bands end.